Real-World Networks are Low-Dimensional: Theoretical and Practical Assessment: Introduction

 We believe our analysis of the $\rchi_p(d)$ and $\rchi^p(d)$ distributions to be of independent interest, as many random spaces can be related to vectors drawn uniformly at random within the $d$-dimensional unit ball of some $L_p$-norm.

-\paragraph{Improved bounds for the $L_\infty$-norm.} When using $L_\infty$-norm as a distance measure for GIRGs we obtain more precise results as we are able to further determine the base of the exponent. \begin{restatable}{theorem}{clusteringlinfty} Asymptotically almost surely, if $d = o(\log(n))$, then for every $\eta > 0$, the clustering coefficient of $G$ sampled from the GIRG model with $L_\infty$-norm fulfils \end{restatable}
+\paragraph{Improved bounds for the $L_\infty$-norm.} When using $L_\infty$-norm as a distance measure for GIRGs we obtain more precise results and are able to further determine the base of the exponential function governing the decay of $\textsc{CC}(G)$.
 Recall that the $L_\infty$ norm is not only a natural distance measure on the torus from a mathematical point of view, but also one that yields graphs that closely resemble real-world networks \citep{blasius2022external}.

-The stronger result for $L_\infty$-norm is based on an application of the following theorem of \citet[Theorem~3]{GirgCliques}.
+\begin{restatable}{theorem}{clusteringlinfty} Assume that $d = o(\log(n))$ and $\beta \neq 3$.
+Then asymptotically almost surely, the clustering coefficient of $G$ sampled from the GIRG model with $L_\infty$-norm fulfils and In particular, if $\beta > 3$, we have \end{restatable}